Courses & Conferences

 - Saturday 16 November 2019 – Neck and Upper Back Pain module

-The next module on upper limb pain will be held at the offices of General Practice Training Queensland, Stafford, Brisbane on 23 February 2019.
-The aim is to provide a similar rotation of modules in the years that follow.
+The next module on lower limb pain will be held at the offices of General Practice Training Queensland, Stafford, Brisbane on 11 May 2019.

 - Overview of AAMM Certificate in Musculoskeletal Medicine 2018-19